How to Stand Out in the Crowdfunding Arts and Charity Community

 - Social Networking: is it easy to link your campaign to Twitter, Facebook, Instagram and YouTube?

 - Visibility: choose a well-established site with a high volume of traffic.

 - Payment: If you don’t hit your target do you still receive the money you raised?
-With some platforms if you don’t hit your target $ amount you don’t get any payment.
+With some platforms, if you don’t hit your target dollar amount you don’t get any payment.

 There’s no point putting an idea out there without support and planning.
 Ideally, your campaign will run for six to eight weeks.
 Any shorter and you may not have gained enough traction to attract supporters, any longer and people may lose interest.
 Follow these basic steps to give your campaign a head start:

 - Identify and build a network before you launch.
 Approach community-based charities and companies that may be interested in supporting your project or cause.
 Utilise your own network too – make sure everyone you know tells everyone they know about your upcoming campaign.

 - Consult a tax adviser before you receive your first donation.

 - Test your idea before you launch – ask friends to read your script, watch your videos and rate your page layout.